 With the permission of the Chilean government in 1889, eleven Selk’nam natives including an 8-year-old were taken to Europe to be exhibited in Human Zoos.
 The Patagonian Indians were a rarity.
 Between 1878 and 1900, three groups of natives belonging to indigenous groups of Tehuelche, Selknam, and Kawésqar were shipped to Europe to be exposed in Human Zoos.

-They were photographed, measured, weighted, and were expected to perform every day.
+They were photographed, measured, weighed, and were expected to perform every day.
 Sometimes 6 to 8 times a day.
-The Selknams did not receive the best of care.
+The Selknams did not receive the best care.
 Therefore, many of them did not make it back.
 Some did not even make it to Europe.

 In the Jiu Tang Shu (The History of the Tang Dinasty) you can find examples of black slaves brought to China by Arab merchants and slave traders who were then acquired by rich Chinese people and used by the nobility of Guangzhou as amusement (for example they were put as doorkeepers during parties to scare and impress the arriving guests).

 A few centuries after that the Emperor of China sent emissaries to Malindi (East Africa) to bring him exotic animals, they brought him a giraffe (which marveled the Emperor to no end, he called it a godly beast and ordered his best artist to honor the giraffe with a painting.

 The Selknam people, also known as the Ona, lived in the Patagonian region of southern Chile and Argentina including the Tierra del Fuego islands.

 They were one of the last aboriginal groups in South America to be reached by Westerners, in the late 19th century when the Chilean and Argentine governments began efforts to explore and integrate Tierra del Fuego (literally, the “land of fire” based on early European explorers observing Selk’nam smoke from their bonfires).